 The debate over what counts as art has raged for centuries.
-Famous artists who we know today as legends were once under scrutiny for their art forms in one way or another.
-Today the debate continues, but with a new subject under scrutiny: Video games.
-So are video games art, or just another hyped up fad?
+Famous artists we know today were once under scrutiny for their art.
+Today the debate now includes a new art form: video games.
+So are critics right to say that video games are not art, or is there more to them than meets the eye?

 Just like any modern form of entertainment media, video games are undeniably an art form.
 No one debates the legitimacy of film, photography, or digital paintings as art.
 So why should video games, which are essentially interactive movies, be excluded?